tableau/hyper-db/website/docs/sql/scalar_func/conversion.md

 The SQL `CAST` function converts a value from one type to another.
 If the type conversion fails, an error will be thrown.
-In constrast, the `TRY_CAST` function returns NULL if the conversion fails.
+In contrast, the `TRY_CAST` function returns NULL if the conversion fails.
 The syntax `::` is equivalent `CAST`.